 Getting to/around Miskolc

-Budapest is 180 kilometres away so that you can reach Miskolc within two hours drive or 2h30′ by train.
+Budapest is 180 kilometres away so you can reach Miskolc within two hours drive or 2h30′ by train.

-Both the Tokaj and the Eger wine regions are around 40-50 kilometres away so that you can reach Miskolc within an hour by bus or train.
+Both the Tokaj and the Eger wine regions are around 40-50 kilometres away so you can reach Miskolc within an hour by bus or train.

 The best option is to walk through the city and then take the tram or rent a bike or a car to reach Diösgyor Castle.
 To reach Lillafüred, hop on the forest train and have a memorable journey.